Collared Greens clothing to open in Charleston as another shop closes; 3 dining spots on way

 Downtown Charleston soon will sew up a new clothing store while another is unraveling.

-Men's clothing store Collared Greens, a take-off on the leafy green vegetable on Southern menus, recently leased 1,911 square feet at 273 King St. in the space formerly occupied by Lucky Brand, according to Chad Yonce with commercial real estate firm Southeastern Management Group.
+Men's clothing store Collared Greens, a take-off on the leafy southern vegetable, recently leased 1,911 square feet at 273 King St. in the space formerly occupied by Lucky Brand, according to Chad Yonce with the commercial real estate firm Southeastern Management Group.

-The new shop could open as early as this weekend, according to company accounts director Preston Lees.
-Workers were busy stocking the store and putting up displays Feb.
+The shop could open as early as this weekend, according to company accounts director Preston Lees.
+Workers were stocking the store and putting up displays Feb.
 9, when the Lucky Brand signs on the building came down.
-The signs will be replaced with the shop's new name Feb.
-11.

 The company, once based in Richmond, Va., but now in Charleston, has teamed up with Bird Dog Bay, another men's clothing and accessory company, to offer "American made classic and preppy lifestyle" items.
 It also will carry English sock brand Beau & Tassel.